 Thesaurus Linguae Latinae

 This database is the largest and most detailed Latin dictionary in the world with extensive and detailed entries covering the classical period up to about 600 A.D.
 An encyclopedic database, based on the print dictionary of the same name.
 NB This is a work in progress.
-The TLL is available in the Library's computer room (on Dell 3).
+The TLL is available in the Library's computer room.

-There is now an freely available open-access pdf version from the publisher in co-operation with the IT department of the Bavarian Academy of Sciences and Humanities, organised by volumes and lemmata of the previously published volumes, A-M and O-P. This does not replace the platform offered by the publishing house, but it is an major step towards greater accessibility.
+There is now an freely available open-access pdf version from the publisher in co-operation with the IT department of the Bavarian Academy of Sciences and Humanities, organised by volumes and lemmata of the previously published volumes, A-M and O-P. Recent updates (July 2020) now includes headwords from N (n to neate) and R (r to refobeo), excluding only material published in the most recent three years.
+New material will be added annually to maintain this three-year window in accordance with our agreement with de Gruyter.
+The open access version does not replace the platform offered by the publishing house, but it is an major step towards greater accessibility.
 Access via this link http://www.thesaurus.badw.de/en/tll-digital/tll-open-access.html

 *Packard Humanities Institute Latin Texts (PHI) Latin Literary Texts.
 Now available online.
 Latin literary texts written before A.D.
 200, as well as some texts selected from later antiquity.
 These texts were previously available on The Packard Humanities Institute's CD ROM 5.3.